 Remove fake reviews from TripAdvisor

-How to remove a defamatory fake review from TripAdvisor
+How to remove a defamatory fake reviews from TripAdvisor

 Fake online reviews on TripAdvisor have the potential to devastate small or family owned restaurants and hotels.
 Those who are affected by fake TripAdvisor reviews often struggle to find information as to how to remove fake reviews from TripAdvisor.